 What You’ll Need for Traditional Yerba Mate

-- Authentic gourd (calabash) or wooden cup
+- A traditional gourd (calabash) or wooden cup

-- Bombilla (metal straw with filter)
+- A bombilla (metal straw with built-in filter)

-- High-quality loose yerba mate (2-3 tablespoons)
+- Loose yerba mate (2–3 tablespoons)

-- Warm water (160-170°F)
+- Warm water (about 160–170°F)

-- Optional: thermos to maintain temperature
+- Optional: a thermos to keep water warm

 Step-by-Step Chimarrão Preparation

-- Pour warm water (160-170°F) slowly into the same area.
-Never pour directly onto dry leaves.
+- Slowly add warm water (160–170°F) into the same spot.

 Modern Yerba Mate Tea Recipe (Simple Method)